 Global Cultures of Textiles and Dress

 The GCTD Group aims to promote research in textiles and dress that addresses a wide range of critical and practice-based themes.
-Focusing on the significance and meaning of textiles and dress across cultures and time, and contextualising them as potent aspects of material and visual culture.

 Imaging & Sensing for Archaeology, Art History & Conservation (ISAAC)